Batch Processing in Paraview¶

 field_text_display.WindowLocation = "LowerLeftCorner"

-Handling the camera position
+Handling the Camera Position¶

-function call makes sure the entire scene is visible in the view.
+The camera position determines the perspective of the displayed view.
+This can be tricky to get exactly right.
+In our example, the camera is positioned above the 3D slice.
+By default, the camera “focal point”—what the camera is pointed at—is (0,0,0), so we do not need to change it here.
+The ResetCamera function makes sure the entire scene is visible in the view.
 By default, the 3D rendering view camera uses a perspective mode.
 This type of view attempts to convey 3D scene depth by making close objects appear larger using a vanishing point at a finite distance.

 camera = view.GetActiveCamera()